©Tom Marshall

 About

-The puffin is black above, with a white belly and cheeks, a large, multicoloured bill, and orange, webbed feet.Distribution
+The puffin is black above, with a white belly and cheeks.
+It has a large, multicoloured bill and orange, webbed feet.Distribution

-Nests on cliffs and islands at scattered locations around the coast of Scotland, northern England, South West England and Wales.In our area
+Nests on cliffs and islands at scattered locations around the coast of Scotland, Northern Ireland, northern and south west England, and Wales.In our area

 The Isles of Scilly are home to breeding populations of thirteen species, including puffins, with around 20,000 birds in all.
 Puffins don't breed on Scilly in high numbers, but their comical beaks and black-and-white butler coats make them an icon of islands.
 The best time to enjoy our seabirds is the spring and summer, from April to July, when you'll see the biggest diversity.
 Fulmars hang on the wind off their cliffs, shags stand sentry on the rocks, puffins, guillemots and razorbills hang out on their islands, whilst flocks of gannets (which don’t breed on Scilly) feast on the small fish that are shoaling around the islands.
 Gulls swoop around the harbour and bays and shout out their noisy calls over Hugh Town.